rstudio/pins-r/README.md

     ## #   longitude <dbl>, latitude <dbl>

-Finally, you can also **share** resources with others by publishing to particular to Kaggle, GitHub and RStudio Connect.
+Finally, you can also **share** resources with others by publishing to Kaggle, GitHub and RStudio Connect.
 We can easily publish `iris` to Kaggle as follows:

 ``` r
 pin(iris, board = "kaggle")
 ```

-And use all the functionality available in `pins` from Python as well, install from GitHub:
+All the functionality available in `pins` can be used from Python as well, first install this module:

 ``` bash
 pip install git+https://github.com/rstudio/pins#subdirectory=python